Integration questions in separably good characteristics: Introduction

-In this article we focus on integration of $p$-nil subalgebras of $\mathfrak{g}$ when $p$ is separably good for $G$.
-As we will show in section \ref{candidat} and \ref{section_Deligne} the $\fppf$ formalism introduced in \cite[VIB proposition 7.1 and remark 7.6.1]{SGA31} provides a way of associating a smooth connected unipotent subgroup $J_{\mathfrak{u}} \subset G$ to any $p$-nil subalgebra $\mathfrak{u} \subseteq \mathfrak{g}$.
-Unfortunately we will see that even if this subgroup is a natural candidate to integrate $\mathfrak{u}$ it is in general too big, as one can only expect the following inclusion to hold true $\mathfrak{u} \subseteq \mathfrak{j_u} := \Lie(J_{\mathfrak{u}})$.
-We actually provide in subsection \ref{section_contre_ex_integration} some counter-examples to the existence of a general integration of $p$-Lie algebras under the separably good characteristic assumption.
+In this article we focus on integration of $p$-nil subalgebras of $\mathfrak{g}$ when the characteristic $p$ is separably good for $G$, which is a weaker assumption than the characteristic $p>\h(G)$ condition.
+As we will show in sections \ref{candidat} and \ref{section_Deligne}, the $\fppf$-formalism introduced by P. Deligne in \cite[VIB Proposition 7.1 and Remark 7.6.1]{SGA31} provides a way of associating a smooth connected unipotent subgroup $J_{\mathfrak{u}} \subset G$ to any restricted $p$-nil $p$-subalgebra $\mathfrak{u} \subseteq \mathfrak{g}$.
+Unfortunately even if this subgroup is a natural candidate to integrate $\mathfrak{u}$, it is in general too big.
+One can indeed only expect the inclusion $\mathfrak{u} \subseteq \mathfrak{j_u} := \Lie(J_{\mathfrak{u}})$ to hold true.
+We provide in section \ref{section_contre_ex_integration} a counter-example to the existence of a general integration of restricted $p$-Lie algebras under the separably good characteristic assumption.

-Notwithstanding this observation this technique still allow us to integrate some $p$-nil Lie algebras, as for example the $p$-radicals of Lie algebras whose normalisers are $\phi$-infinitesimally saturated, for $\phi$ a Springer isomorphism for $G$.
-The notion of $\phi$-infinitesimal saturation here extends the notion of infinitesimal saturation when the punctual integration comes from a Springer isomorphism that is not necessarily the truncated exponential map (which happens for small separably good characteristics for $G$).
+Notwithstanding this observation, and as we will show in section \ref{ss_section_intégration_nil}, this technique still allows to integrate some restricted $p$-nil $p$-Lie algebras, as for example the $p$-radicals of Lie algebras whose normalisers are $\phi$-infinitesimally saturated (for $\phi$ a Springer isomorphism for $G$).
+The notion of $\phi$-infinitesimal saturation here extends the notion of infinitesimal saturation when the punctual integration comes from a Springer isomorphism that is not necessarily the truncated exponential map (as it happens for instance for small separably good characteristics for $G$).